glouw/blog/_posts/2018-03-11-littlewolf.md

     const int top = (yres + size) / 2.0f;
     const int bot = (yres - size) / 2.0f;

-Knowing the wall height for each vertical column of the screen, rasterization may now be done.
+Rasterization is done knowing the wall height for each vertical column of the screen.

 ![](/images/lw/9.PNG)

-Boring, yes.
-Ceiling and flooring casting will add a bit of flavour.

-Such techniques require a percentage of the floor in relation to the wall height.
-Dividing the wall in two, an expression for y can be found for everything below the middle of the wall:
+Ceiling and floor casting require a percentage of the floor in relation to the wall height.
+By dividing the wall in two an expression for y can be found for everything below the middle of the wall:

 ![](/images/lw/12.PNG)

-Given that:
+Here and expression for y is formed:

     y = yres / 2 - h / 2

-Where h here is the size of the wall calculated earlier, a percentage for y can be found with a little reordering.
+Where h is the size of the wall calculated earlier.
+With a bit of reordering a percentage expression for y is found.

     y - yres / 2 = -h / 2

     1.0 = -(h / 2) / (y - yres / 2)

-With a little cleaning:

     1.0 = -h / (2 * y - yres)